Our Guides Set Us Apart

 Guide

 Reliable.
 Dreamy.
 A good listener.
 Humble guide.
 Aquarius.
 These are some of the words that would be used to describe Erick.
 Growing up in Maryland, Erick spent his childhood catching frogs and flipping logs.
 It was in Maryland that Erick went to school for environmental studies and philosophy while playing football.
-Since graduating, he’s led a conservation crew in the West Virginia forests, where he built, maintained, and restored trails.
-Afterwards, he moved to New England to work around the region as a wilderness educator.
-Helping inspire individuals to recognize the love they have for the natural world has been his greatest driving factor!
+Since graduating, he’s led conservation crews in the West Virginia and Oregon forests, was an outdoor educator in New England, and worked wetland restoration in Oregon.
+Helping inspire individuals to

 Kaelyn Schreiner